Colin Davidson (Australian Army officer): World War II

+Later life

-After the war he remained in the Australian Government's service until his retirement in the 1960s.
-Colin Bancroft Davidson died in September 1979.
+After the war Davidson remained in the Australian Government's service until his retirement in the 1960s.
+He died in September 1979.

 In 2005 a book entitled "A Basis for Victory - The Allied Geographical Section 1942-1946" written by Reuben R.E Bowd, was published.
 This book explores the work of the Allied Geographical Section and its part in contributing to the allied victory in the Pacific.
-References to Colin Davidson and his appearance in several of the photographic illustrations can be found in this book.
+References to Davidson and his appearance in several of the photographic illustrations can be found in this book.

-Colin's brother was Sir Charles William Davidson who was a distinguished Australian Army Officer, who served in both World War I and World War II and went on to become a Federal Minister in the Australian Government during the 1950s & 60s.
+Davidson's brother was Sir Charles William Davidson who was a distinguished Australian Army officer, who served in both World War I and World War II and went on to become a Federal Minister in the Australian Government during the 1950s and 60s.